naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 1. ```app/routes/index.js```: routes all requests on the main page of fashionxproject using Express.
 2. ```app/routes/influencers.js```: routes all requests on the influencer page of fashionxproject using Express.
 3. ```app/routes/dashboard.js```: routes all requests on the dashboard page of fashionxproject using Express.
+3. ```app/routes/template.js```: routes GET request to display template base used for all pages using Express.

 ### Server